foundry-rs/book/src/reference/cli/forge/verify-contract.md

       --constructor-args-path <PATH>
           The path to a file containing the constructor arguments

+      --guess-constructor-args
+          Try to extract constructor arguments from on-chain creation code

       --compiler-version <VERSION>
           The `solc` version to use to build the smart contract